espressif/idf-im-cli/README.md

 # ESP-IDF Installation Manager - CLI

 idf-im-cli for the CLI tool.
-Please check more details on this project [here](https://gitlab.espressif.cn:6688/idf/idf-im-ui/-/wikis/ESP-IDF-Installation-Manager).

 ## configuration

-there are several ways how to configure the installer, you can supply config file, specify cli arguments, set enviromental variables or go trough wizard on command line.
+there are several ways how to configure the installer, you can supply a config file, specify cli arguments, set environmental variables or go through a wizard on the command line.

-The precendence is that config file is overwriten by env variables which can be overriden by cli arguments.
+The precedence is that the config file is overwritten by env variables which can be overridden by cli arguments.
-If you go trought the wizard, your choices will have the higher precedence.
+If you go through the wizard, your choices will have the higher precedence.

 ### file

-the installer takes config toml file. it serches for it in the default location ./config/default.toml but you can specify path to the config with `--config` cli argument
+the installer takes the config toml file. it searches for it in the default location ./config/default.toml but you can specify the path to the config with `--config` cli argument

 example config:
 ```toml